 This will display a list of all the posts that have been authored by the same user in your Table of Posts …

 (You can display a list of all posts authored by a user)

 In this column, you can see all the categories your posts have been assigned to.

 Click on a category …

-Click on a specific tag in this column …
+Click on a specific tag inside this column …

-And the Table of Posts filters and returns only posts assigned to that particular tag …
+And your Posts table filters and returns all posts which include that tag …

-The column with the “comments bubble” lets you see the number of comments associated with each post.
-The number of comments displays in the comment bubble for that post.
+The column with the “comments bubble” shows the number of comments associated with each post.
+The number of comments is displayed in the comment bubble next to each post.

-To view post comments, just click on the bubble …
+To view comments, simply click on the comment bubble …

-Note: Clicking on the comments icon takes you to the Comments area where you can approve or disapprove comments left by visitors …
+Note: Clicking on the comments bubble opens up the Comments section where you can approve or disapprove comments …

-The ‘Date’ column shows the dates for posts as follows:
+The ‘Date’ column shows the dates for each post as follows:

 - The Published date for published posts,

-- The Last Modified date for unpublished posts (e.g. draft posts), and
+- The Last Modified date for all unpublished posts (e.g. posts set to ‘draft’ status), and

-- The Scheduled date for any posts set to publish at a later date …
+- The Scheduled date for any posts scheduled for publishing at a future date …

-As well as displaying posts using the default ‘List’ view, the Posts table can also display your posts in the Table of Posts using ‘Excerpt’ view …
+In addition to displaying posts using the default ‘List’ view, the Posts table can also display your posts using ‘Excerpt’ view …

 The section below explains how to display posts in the Table of Posts in Excerpt view.

-The top section of the Posts panel expands and reveals a number of options for configuring your Table of Posts …
+The top section of the Posts panel will expand, revealing a number of options for configuring your Table of Posts …

 (Posts: Screen Options – Table of Posts options)